dgroomes/llm-api-playground/README.md

 # openai-playground

-NOT YET IMPLEMENTED

-📚 Learning and exploring OpenAI.
+📚 Learning and exploring OpenAI and LLM APIs in general.

 > OpenAI is an AI research and deployment company.
 Our mission is to ensure that artificial general intelligence
 > benefits all of humanity.